SteeltoeOSS/Documentation/docs/connectors/extensibility.md

 [assembly: ServiceInfoCreatorAssembly(typeof(CloudFoundryServiceInfoCreator))]
 ```

->NOTE: A customized `ServiceInfoCreator` should not be required to add Service Infos or Service Info Factories
+>A customized `ServiceInfoCreator` should not be required to add Service Infos or Service Info Factories